GoogleCloudPlatform/flink-on-k8s-operator/docs/developer_guide.md

 ## Deploy the operator to a running Kubernetes cluster

 Assume you have built and pushed the Flink Operator image, then you need to have a running Kubernetes cluster.
-Verify the cluster-info with
+Verify the cluster info with

 ```bash
 kubectl cluster-info